 Tips, Techniques, and Advice

 These tips are not intended as a substitute for professional or medical advice.
 They are simply things I found helpful in my recovery journey and wanted to share with you.
-Please consult quallified professionals for specific advice or services appropriate to your individual circumstances.
+Please consult qualified professionals for specific advice or services appropriate to your individual circumstances.

 Belly Breathing (diaphragmatic breathing)